HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-By visiting the contact page in the website. you will be able to see the email address “mail@thetoppers.htb”.
+By visiting the contact page on the website. you will be able to see the email address “mail@thetoppers.htb”.
 Thus the domain of the email is “thetoppers.htb”

 Answer: /etc/hosts